-A notice should also be displayed signifying the revision of the existing Church Electoral Roll (in Form 2) or the preparation of a new Church Electoral Roll (in Form 3).
+A notice should also be displayed signifying the preparation of a new Church Electoral Roll (in Form 3) or the revision of the existing Church Electoral Roll (in Form 2).
 (PCCs should also remember to display the PCC's accounts prior to the APCM - see the answer to question 29.)

-Copies of these forms are available on the diocesan website - https://trurodiocese.org.uk/resources/parish-facing-support/pccs/apcm-parish-resources/
+Copies of these forms are available on the diocesan website https://trurodiocese.org.uk/resources/parish-facing-support/pccs/apcm-parishresources/